bios62/cegal-ws1502/files/connect.md

 ## Connection data

-Contact inge.os2oracle.com if you want to give it a try, and I will send you the URL, username and password
+Contact inge.os oracle.com if you want to give it a try, and I will send you the URL, username and password